Yiranluc/Wordle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This Project is deployed on Netlify
+## This Project is deployed on Netlify and Vercel

-You can start playing this game on https://main--stellular-heliotrope-3b28b3.netlify.app/home or https://main--stellular-heliotrope-3b28b3.netlify.app/home.
+You can start playing this game on https://main--stellular-heliotrope-3b28b3.netlify.app/home or https://wordle-bice.vercel.app/home.
 We also created a json server for storing all the valid English words this game can identify in another [Github repo](https://github.com/Yiranluc/Json-Server).
 This Json server is deployed to Cyclic and you can see two lists of valid English words, [hard](https://upset-gold-stockings.cyclic.app/hard) and [normal](https://upset-gold-stockings.cyclic.app/normal) respectively.